 - Managing renovations and refurbishments

-Generally speaking, the role of the facility manager is to ensure that the facility is operating as it should on a daily basis by completing daily inspections and conducting proactive and reactive maintenance.
+Generally speaking, the role of the facility manager is to ensure that the facility is operating as it should on a daily basis by completing daily inspections and conducting repairs and maintenance.

 Here is a list of some of the things a facility manager is responsible for:

-The workload of a facilities manager is complex and varied; they need to be able to manage budgets, leverage technical knowledge, make quick decisions and solve problems.
-They also benefit from the previous experience that will help them identify potential issues and resolve any problems as soon as possible.
+The workload of a facility manager is complex and varied; they need to manage budgets, leverage technical knowledge, make quick decisions, and solve problems.
+They also benefit from the previous experience that will help them identify potential issues and resolve any issues as soon as possible.

-The modern facility manager should also be able to understand and use technology like computerized maintenance management system (CMMS) to improve their work by enhancing productivity, reducing downtime and streamlining their daily operations.
+The modern facility manager should also be able to understand and use technology like CMMS software to improve their work by enhancing productivity, reducing downtime, and streamlining their daily operations.
+For an in-depth look at CMMS, check out our What is a CMMS System and How Does it work guide.

 Some of the qualities needed for expert facilities management include: